How to have a Wellbeing Conversation

 Please note that this blended digital learning is skills based.
 We do, however, recognise that you may have questions or concerns regarding specific HR processes or policies that could relate to your wellbeing conversation.
 To support these queries we would recommend considering the manager’s toolkit on our health and wellbeing webpages, or contacting your local HR representative directly.

-(If you get an 'Access Denied' message, click on the blue 'Log In' button, and enter your usual username and password)
+(If you get an 'Access Denied' message, click on the 'Log In' button, and enter your usual username and password)

 2. On the self-enrolment screen click 'Submit' and click 'OK' to complete the process.